By Tom House, PhD, with Lindsay Berra

 For more on Pitch Grips, check out our blog.

-If every variable is done properly, a good release point is inevitable.
+If every variable in your pitching mechanics is done properly, a good release point is inevitable.
 You will release the ball eight to 12 inches in front of your landing foot.
 Your back foot will be on the ground, your dragline will be the length of at least two of your feet and will finish on the center line toward home plate.
 A good release point is dependent on your head staying toward the target.
 If you have trouble with release point, an issue with one of the other variables is likely the cause.